Sustainability made simple

 What is sustainable development?
 The 17 SDGs were developed to set specific goals to work toward it.

-In 2015, all United Nations Member States adopted the 2030 Agenda for Sustainable Development.
+In 2015, all UN Member States adopted the 2030 Agenda for Sustainable Development.
 The agenda proposes 17 Sustainable Development Goals (SDGs), which focus on tackling climate change and ending poverty.
-They consist of:

 1. No Poverty